 Whenever you buy something with a credit card, you don’t have to have the funds in your bank account at that moment.
 For this reason, a credit card can be a great tool for when you’re between paychecks and need to make a purchase.
 As you use your credit card throughout the month, you will accumulate a balance.
 It is then expected that you pay some or all of this balance by your monthly due date.
 If the balance is not paid in full by the due date, you will be charged an interest fee.

 2. How is a credit card different from a debit card?

-Debit cards and credit cards are similar in some ways.
-They are both used for making purchases.
-The main difference is that a debit card takes money from your checking account, which holds funds that you already have.
-A credit card uses money that you are borrowing from a credit card issuer.
-This allows you to make purchases even if you do not have the funds yourself.
-You are expected to pay back a portion of the amount borrowed at the end of the month or your due date.
+Debit cards and credit cards are similar because they are both used for making purchases.
+However, there are key differences between the two.
+One difference is that a debit card takes money directly from your checking account, which holds funds that you already have.
+On the other hand, a credit card uses money that you are borrowing from a credit card company to be paid back at a later date.

 3. Why should I get a credit card?

 Credit cards are especially helpful for students because they can help you learn good credit habits, offer a sense of security, provide support in emergencies, and teach budgeting skills.
 Credit cards also make purchases simple.
 After you tap, insert, or swipe your card at a retailer, your purchase is made.
 This means you can buy necessary items, like textbooks, without having to carry cash or a bulky wallet around campus.